-In addition to the high impact actions, readily quantifiable actions like solid waste reduction, eliminating natural gas leaks, and improvements in heavy duty trucks achieve nearly a 90% reduction by 2050, as illustrated in the graph above and the table below.
+In addition to the high impact actions, readily quantifiable actions like solid waste reduction, eliminating natural gas leaks, and improvements in heavy duty trucks achieve nearly a 90% reduction by 2050, as illustrated in the graph and the table on the following page.
 This would leave approximately 10% remaining emissions that may need to be offset in other ways.